Cerebral Palsy Research Foundation - Therapy

 Wheelchair modifications for persons with severe physical disabilities are designed and fabricated to enhance posture control and eliminate decubitus ulcers.
 Work site and home modifications are also provided to accommodate modified wheelchairs.

 Adult day care services help the ability of persons with disabilities to function in the community and remain independent.
 Health services, educational classes, socialization opportunities and transportation to community activities are provided at an adult day care center in the community.

 Independent Living Resource Center - Flex and Home Modifications

 Persons with disabilities are provided assistance with purchasing services and/or home modifications to enhance the safety or accessibility of their home environment and the ability to live independently.
 Examples of such services or modifications include dental work, wheelchair ramps, shower benches and lift chairs.

-The following programs are available to older adults who are residents of Sedgwick County.
-Contact the Division on Aging at 660-7298 for more information about these services.
+The following programs are available to adults 60 and older who are residents of Sedgwick County.
+Contact the Department on Aging at 855-200-2372 for more information about these services.

 Alzheimer's Association - Adult Care Connection

 Adult Care Connection Program provides information, referrals and care consultation helpline case management services to family caregivers caring for an older adult age 60 and older in Sedgwick County.